Enhanced axial migration of a deformable capsule in pulsatile channel flows: III. Results and discussion

-To prove this, first, we investigate the trajectory of the capsule centroids for different frequencies $f^\ast = f/\dot{\gamma}_m$.
-The time history of the radial position of the capsule centroid $r$ is shown in Fig.~\ref{fig:snap_timehist}(a), together with the capsule shape at the initial ($\dot{\gamma}_m t$ = 0) and final states ($\dot{\gamma}_m t$ = 50).
+First, we investigate the trajectory of the capsule centroids for different frequencies $f^\ast = f/\dot{\gamma}_\mathrm{m}$.
+The time history of the radial position of the capsule centroid $r$ is shown in Fig.~\ref{fig:snap_timehist}(a), together with the capsule shape at the initial ($\dot{\gamma}_\mathrm{m} t$ = 0) and final states ($\dot{\gamma}_\mathrm{m} t$ = 50).
 The capsule, initially spherical, migrates towards the channel centerline while deforming, finally reaching its equilibrium position at the centerline, where it achieves an axial-symmetric shape.
-While the trajectory obtained with the highest frequency investigated ($f^\ast$ = 5) well collapses on that obtained with a steady flow, see the Supplemental Materials~\cite{Note1}, when $f^\ast$ is small enough, the trajectory paths depend on the pulsation frequency, with the appearance of oscillations and with different axial migration speed.
-The migration speed is also affected by the amplitude of the oscillation $\nabla p^\mathrm{amp}$, as shown in Figs.~\ref{fig:snap_timehist}(b)--\ref{fig:snap_timehist}(d).
-Indeed, as $\nabla p^\mathrm{amp}$ increases, the capsule appears to migrate faster toward the channel centerline.
+While the trajectory obtained with the highest frequency investigated ($f^\ast$ = 5) well collapses on that obtained with a steady flow, see Appendix~\S A , when $f^\ast$ is small enough, the trajectory paths depend on the pulsation frequency, with the appearance of oscillations and with different axial migration speed.

+The time history of the capsule deformation is shown in Fig.~\ref{fig:snap_timehist}(b), quantified by the Taylor parameter $D_{12} = |a_1 - a_2|/(a_1 + a_2)$, where $a_1$ and $a_2$ are the lengths of the semi-major and semi-minor axes of the capsule.
+Note that, we compute $D_{12}$ from the eigenvalues of the inertia tensor of an equivalent ellipsoid approximating the deformed capsule~\citep{Ramanujan1998}.
+The capsule deformation is maximized just after the flow onset when the capsule is subject to the high shear near the wall.
+As time passes, $D_{12}$ decreases and settles to a value which is around one order of magnitude smaller than the maximum (i.e., $O(D_{12}) = 10^{-2}$) when reaching the channel axis.

+The migration speed is also affected by the amplitude of the oscillation $\nabla p^\mathrm{amp}$, as shown in Fig.~\ref{fig:effect_amp}, where the side views of the capsule during its axial migration for different $\nabla p^\mathrm{amp}$ (= $\nabla p_0$ and $4\nabla p_0$) are shown in Figs.~\ref{fig:effect_amp}(a) and \ref{fig:effect_amp}(b), respectively.
+The snapshots clearly show the capsule deformation and position as a consequence of the change of the background flow directions and oscillatory amplitudes.
+As $\nabla p^\mathrm{amp}$ increases, the capsule appears to migrate faster toward the channel centerline (Fig.~\ref{fig:effect_amp}c).